 PROGRAM DATES: Accredited, 1 year program: August 1 – July 31

-This post-graduate residency program is offered by the Illinois College of Optometry in conjunction with Davis Duehr Dean in Madison, Wisconsin.
+This post-graduate residency program is offered by the Illinois College of Optometry in conjunction with Davis Duehr Dean in Madison, Wis.
 The goal of this program is to provide advanced clinical training in the treatment of anterior segment disease, surgical co-management and perioperative care of cataract, and refractive surgery patients, as well the fitting of medical contact lenses.
-Procedures covered include LASIK, DSAEK, PRK, PTK, clear lens extraction, phakic IOLs, and multifocal IOLs.
+Procedures covered include LASIK, PK, EK, PRK, PTK, corneal cross-linking, clear lens extraction, phakic IOLs and multifocal IOLs.
 First-hand experience with Orbscan, Pentacam, wavefront and other new technologies will be available.

-The curriculum includes medical contact lens fitting for keratoconus, post PK, and post-refractive surgery patients.
-Sub-specialty rotations in glaucoma and retina clinics are part of the core clinical studies.
-The resident may participate in an ophthalmic photography/instruments clinic including Cirrus OCT, OCT III, Visante OCT, digital photography, GDxVCC, Orbscan and Pentacam corneal mapping; Humphrey Matrix, and Goldmann perimetry.
+The curriculum includes medical contact lens fitting for keratoconus, irregular astigmatism, post PK and post-refractive surgery patients.
+Sub-specialty rotations in glaucoma and retina are part of the optional clinic studies.

 Residents are invited to lecture and present case reports at resident seminars held in conjunction with the Illinois College of Optometry.
 The program is fully accredited and successfully underwent re-accreditation in 2011.